ifsheldon/stannum/README.md

 * Set up CI pipeline

 ### Features
+* PyTorch-related:
   * PyTorch checkpoint and save model
+  * Proxy `torch.nn.parameter.Parameter` for weight fields for optimizers
+* Python related:
+  * @property for a data-oriented class as an alternative way to register

 ### Misc